ampproject/amp-toolbox/packages/linter/README.md

 ### Suggested Development Workflow

-1. Create stub function in `index.ts`, that always "fails". e.g. it always returns `qqqqqq`.
+1. Create stub rule in `rules/`, that always "fails". e.g. it always returns `qqqqqq`.
 It should extend the `Rule` class.
 1. Write tests in `tests/network.ts`.
 (If HTTP requests are required; if not then create a directory in `tests/local/MyNewTest-1` that contains a `source.html` (AMP HTML source) and `expected.json` (expected JSON output),